pmndrs/zustand/docs/guides/testing.md

 The mock provided below will enable the relevant test runner to reset the zustand stores after each test.

-> **Warning:** on these examples we are supporting only the curried version `create()(...)` since that
+> **Warning:** In the following examples we are only supporting the curried version of create `(create()(...))`,
-> works for JavaScript and Typescript, if you are using the uncurried version `create(...)` you need
+> due to that is compatible with both JavaScript and Typescript, If you are using the uncurried version of
-> to update your hooks to use the curried version or update the mocks in order to support the uncurried
+> `create(...)` you will need to update your hooks to use the curried version, or update the mocks in order
-> version.
+> to support the uncurried version.

 ### Jest